OSHA outlines new emergency temporary standard on COVID-19 safety for healthcare workers

 By A.J.
 Plunkett (email@example.com)

 Some elements of the emergency standard will be effective as quickly as 14 days from when it is published in the Federal Register and 30 days for the rest of it, according to fact sheets posted by OSHA.
-A publication date is said to be soon, but it is unclear how soon.
+The main section of the rule adding Subpart U to OSHA's regulations was released on June 15 and the full 868-page rule was prepublished in the Federal Register June 17, with an official publication date of June 21, 2021.

-Many of those elements, such as patient screening and management and precautions against transmission, should already be in place in your hospital or health organization.
+Many of the elements in the ETS, such as patient screening and management and precautions against transmission, should already be in place in your hospital or health organization.
 However, any healthcare workplace with more than 10 employees will be required to have a written plan developed and implemented according to OSHA requirements.

 That includes a requirement that employees be given reasonable time off and paid leave to receive a COVID-19 vaccination and deal with any side effects.